persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - first and second columns are not editable
       - the bounds and levels are disabled
       - all levels are equal to 1
-      - check wizard behavior :
+      - check wizard behavior:

-        - sixth column items : change combo box item to Delta
+        - sixth column items: change combo box item to Delta

-          - values changed : all deltas values are '-'
+          - values changed: all deltas values are '-'

-        - first header item : check all
+        - first header item: check all

           - third column is disabled
           - other columns are enabled
           - the Deltas are [0.04, 0.24, 0.2]

-        - sixth column items : change combo box item to Levels
+        - sixth column items: change combo box item to Levels

-          - values changed : all levels values are equal to 2
+          - values changed: all levels values are equal to 2

-        - first header item : uncheck all
+        - first header item: uncheck all

         - check second line

-        - line 2 : change lower bound to 10, press enter
+        - line 2: change lower bound to 10, press enter

           - 'x2' is red and its tooltip is: 'The lower bound must be less than the upper bound'

-        - line 2 : change upper bound to 0, press enter
+        - line 2: change upper bound to 0, press enter

           - 'x2' is red and its tooltip is: 'The lower bound must be less than the upper bound'

-        - sixth column items : change combo box item to Delta
+        - sixth column items: change combo box item to Delta

           - all deltas values are '-'

-        - line 2 : change upper bound to 20 and Delta to 15, press enter
+        - line 2: change upper bound to 20 and Delta to 15, press enter

-          - error message : The delta must be greater or equal to 0 and less than the interval length
+          - error message: The delta must be greater or equal to 0 and less than the interval length

-        - line 2 : change delta to 0.5, press enter
+        - line 2: change delta to 0.5, press enter

-          - size of the design of experiments : 21
+          - size of the design of experiments: 21

-        - check all lines one by one :
+        - check all lines one by one:

           - first header item is checked
-          - size of the design of experiments : 84
+          - size of the design of experiments: 84

       - click on Finish button:

-          - the window is updated : check the sample size is 84
+          - the window is updated: check the sample size is 84
           - the Evaluation item is removed

-  - right click on grid and choose Modify :
+  - right click on grid and choose Modify:

-    - First page :
+    - First page:
-        - type : Full factorial design
+        - type: Full factorial design
         - continue

-    - Second page :
+    - Second page:

       .. image:: /developer_manual/validation/design_2_wizard_2nd_page.png
           :align: center

       - x1 and x2 checked
-      - lower bounds : [0.5, 0.5]
+      - lower bounds: [0.5, 0.5]
-      - upper bounds : [9.5, 9.5]
+      - upper bounds: [9.5, 9.5]
-      - levels : [7, 7]
+      - levels: [7, 7]
-      - sixth column items : change combo box item to Delta
+      - sixth column items: change combo box item to Delta
-          - deltas : [1.5, 1.5]
+          - deltas: [1.5, 1.5]
-      - size of the design of experiments : 49
+      - size of the design of experiments: 49
       - cancel

-  - right click on importDesign and choose Modify :
+  - right click on importDesign and choose Modify:

-    - First page :
+    - First page:
-        - type : Imported design
+        - type: Imported design
         - continue

-    - Second page :
+    - Second page:

       .. image:: /developer_manual/validation/design_3_wizard_2nd_page.png
           :align: center

-      - Data file : data_da.csv
+      - Data file: data_da.csv
-      - header items : ['x1', '', 'x2', 'x3']
+      - header items: ['x1', '', 'x2', 'x3']
-      - when changing a combo box item : the error message 'Each variable must be associated with one column' appears
+      - when changing a combo box item: the error message 'Each variable must be associated with one column' appears
       - set the second header item to 'x2' and the third one to ''
       - finish
-      - check the design of experiments window is updated : check the values of x2 have changed
+      - check the design of experiments window is updated: check the values of x2 have changed

-- check the evaluation result window :
+- check the evaluation result window:

-  - right click on importDesign, choose Evaluate :
+  - right click on importDesign, choose Evaluate:

     .. image:: /developer_manual/validation/design_3_evaluation_wizard.png
         :align: center